Robotics & Automation Outreach Program (RAOP)

 Robotics & Automation Outreach Program (RAOP) at Howard University

-The Robotics & Automation Outreach Program (RAOP) is Howard University’s NSF Robert Noyce–funded Research Experiences in STEM Settings (RESS) initiative.
-The program provides authentic research experiences and classroom-ready professional development in robotics, autonomous systems, and control systems for pre-service and in-service STEM educators through the Autonomous Vehicle, Robotics & Control (AVRC) Laboratory.
+RAOP is Howard University’s NSF Robert Noyce–funded Research Experiences in STEM Settings (RESS) initiative.
+The program provides authentic research experiences and classroom-ready professional development in robotics, autonomous systems, and control through the Autonomous Vehicle, Robotics & Control (AVRC) Laboratory.

 Program Structure